xZenLabs/zen-fm/README.md

 4. Open the URL displayed by the plugin from another device.

+5. Proceed past the browser warning about the self-signed certificate
+> This is what allows encrypted https communication inside your local network.
+Optionally use `unencrypted http` setting to bypass this step.

-5. Sign in with the password `koreader123456789` and immediately choose a new password.
+6. Sign in with the password `koreader123456789` and immediately choose a new password.

 > On the first Android start, approve the native **Start ZenFM?** prompt only when you just selected **Start ZenFM** in KOReader.
 That first approval links